Practical guide

 Are local LLMs as good as ChatGPT?

-On general breadth, frontier models still lead.
+On general breadth, the biggest cloud models still lead.
 On your domain after post-training, an open-weight base can match or beat them, which is why owned, domain-trained models are how regulated enterprises close the gap.

 Is running an LLM locally free?